Sustainable finance: principles and recommendations

 1. Investments

-Integrating ESG preferences and ESG risks into investment advice and portfolio management
+Integrating ESG preferences and ESG risks and preventing greenwashing in investment advice and portfolio management

 The advisory process plays a key role in helping clients to understand, influence and even control the impact of their investments from an ESG perspective.
-The SBA has drawn up binding guidelines on this for its members which come into force on 1 January 2023:
+The SBA has drawn up binding guidelines on this for its members which come into force on 1 January 2023 and were updated in 2024:

 Investment products

-The SBA advises its members to follow the recommendations put forward by the Asset Management Association Switzerland (AMAS) and SSF:
+The SBA advises its members to follow the recommendations put forward by the Asset Management Association Switzerland (AMAS) and Swiss Sustainable Finance (SSF):

 International initiatives